Premier League postponement rule changes

 Last updated on .From the section Premier League

-Premier League clubs will have to prove they have at least four Covid-19 cases to get matches called off under new guidance announced today.
+Premier League clubs will have to prove they have at least four Covid-19 cases to get matches called off under new guidance announced on Wednesday.

 A total of 22 top-flight games were postponed in December and January because of the pandemic.